pirapira/ethereum-formal-verification-overview/README.md

 * explcit storage setting at every exit

 It is inspired by an existing language but I will talk about it when it's actually working.

+## Sideway.
+Dr-Y's contract analyzer

+The [contract analyzer](https://github.com/pirapira/dry-analyzer) needs an overhaul in the functionality and the UX.
+I want to see the meaning of each basic block, and how the execution can jump around the basic blocks.